gvwilson/thirdbit/src/fiction/still-book/index.md

 went down to the docks."

 Still listened as they walked away.
 All of a sudden she was crying.
-And it was cold---how could she not have noticed how cold it was?
+And it was cold—how could she not have noticed how cold it was?

 She waited until her tears stopped, then pulled herself to her feet.
 Which way was home?
 She shook her head to clear it.
 The fog had closed